HuxPMusic/EpicGamesStoreIPA/README.md

 # Epic Games Store IPA Repository

 ## Need Support or Want Updates?
-Join the Community
+Join the Partner Server
 **Discord Server:** [Join here](https://discord.gg/celestialios)
 *Note: The old server was terminated, and the vanity URL was taken.*